-Entry requirements for the integrated masters (MDes, BDes) and the standalone BDes are the same.
+Entry requirements for the Integrated Masters (MDes, BSc) and the standalone BSc are the same.

 A-level: AAA (excluding General Studies).
 Preferably including an art and design related A-level such as Design, Design Technology or Art and Design and usually including a minimum grade B Mathematics and Science at GSCE level.

 Engineering Diploma: Grade A (plus A or above in a design related subjects A-level).

 IB: 35 points overall, with 18 points at higher level.

 The Faculty's country-specific equivalent qualifications web page gives you an idea of the types of qualifications we accept.

 GCSE English Language grade C (or above) or an equivalent recognised English Language qualification e.g. IELTS: 6.0 overall with at least 5.5 in each component of listening, reading, speaking and writing.